stack-pay/payments-sdk-php/README.md

 ### Composer

 It is strongly recommended that you use [Composer](http://getcomposer.org) to install this package and its dependencies.
+Some methods utilize `GuzzleHttp`.
+If you do not install via Composer, these methods will be difficult to use.

-To do this, run the following command:
+To install via Composer, run the following command:

 ```bash
 composer require stack-pay/payments-sdk-php